 In this configuration, FortiClient Telemetry is connected to FortiGate, and FortiClient receives a profile from FortiGate.
 The profile contains the compliance rules for FortiClient, but not any configuration information for FortiClient.
-NAC and compliance can be supported.
+This configuration can support NAC and compliance.

 FortiGate and EMS integration